Banner

 As of 8th January 2026, Nepal has been moved to Australia Assessment Level – 3 from AL - 2.

-What does Nepal’s Australia Assessment Level – 3 mean for students?
+What does Australia Assessment Level – 3 mean for Nepali students?

-Australia Assessment Level of Nepal is 3, which simply means that students from this country will face a higher number of checks in their financial, academic, English proficiency test, family members, etc. Students may also be required to provide additional supporting evidence (if requested by an Australian immigration agent).
+Australia Assessment Level of Nepal is 3, which simply means that students from this country will face a higher number of checks in their financial (6 months to 1 year bank statement for Australian student visa), academic, English proficiency test, family members, etc. Students may also be required to provide additional supporting evidence (if requested by an Australian immigration agent).
 Not only that, but visa processing will also be longer as Australian immigration needs to go through a larger number of checks.

 If you require any help along the way, please visit us, Search Education Nepal, and talk to our expert counsellors for more personalized guidance.